 Pico de Orizaba (Mexico)

 Mexico's highest peak is Pico de Orizaba, a volcano that rises 18,490 feet into the air.
-This is a mountain that offers a good mix of snow, ice, rock, and trail, providing good technical experience on a relatively short, but challenging route.
+This is a mountain that offers a good mix of snow, ice, rock, and trail, providing solid technical experience on a relatively short, but challenging route.
 Most expeditions to the top of Orizaba require just two or three days to complete, although climbers will often spend a few days acclimatizing on lower peaks before starting up.
-This is another outstanding option for those looking to sharpen their skills before moving to bigger, more technical mountains.
+This is another outstanding option for those hoping to sharpen their skills before moving on to bigger, more technical mountains.